aave/docs-v3/protocol-feature-summary.md

 - [V3 Avalanche](./deployed-contracts/v3-mainnet/avalanche.md)
 - [V3 Fantom](./deployed-contracts/v3-mainnet/fantom.md)

+{% hint style=“info” %} This feature does not support repayment of a borrow transaction with the same type of asset (e.g., repaying borrowed USDC with USDC collateral).
+For repayments with same type of collateral asset see [Repay With ATokens feature](about:blank#repay-with-atokens). {% endhint %}

 ## Collateral Swap
-Allows the user to swap the supplied liquidity in one asset to another without separate withdraw and supply transaction.
-Eg. Swap _aUSDC_ to _aDAI_ in single transaction.
+The *collateral swap* feature allows the user to swap supplied liquidity in one asset type to another asset type without a separate withdrawal and supply transaction (e.g., swapping *aUSDC* to *aDAI* in a single transaction).

-_Collateral swap_ feature is enabled via [ParaSwapLiquiditySwapAdapter](https://github.com/aave/aave-v3-periphery/blob/master/contracts/adapters/paraswap/ParaSwapLiquiditySwapAdapter.sol).
-User must approve the contract to pull ATokens in-order to successfully swap liquidity.
+The *collateral swap* feature is enabled via the [ParaSwapLiquiditySwapAdapter](https://github.com/aave/aave-v3-periphery/blob/master/contracts/adapters/paraswap/ParaSwapLiquiditySwapAdapter.sol).
+The user must approve the contract to pull ATokens in order to successfully swap liquidity.

 ### Supported Markets

-Feature available on following **mainnet** markets:
+The *collateral swap* feature is available on following **mainnet** markets:

 - [V2 Ethereum Main](https://docs.aave.com/developers/v/2.0/deployed-contracts/deployed-contracts)
 - [V2 Polygon](https://docs.aave.com/developers/v/2.0/deployed-contracts/matic-polygon-market)
 - [V2 Avalanche](https://docs.aave.com/developers/v/2.0/deployed-contracts/avalanche-market)